-It’s been quite a trip.
+It’s been quite a ride.
 After the second time on chemo I had hoped to be recovered and back to work by October (2009) – I’d been off work for over a year and a half – but it proved harder than I thought it would be to “get my life back”.
-I started on some new work projects and, with the help of my friends and a lot of hard work, I am back on my feet again.
+I started on some new work projects and, with the help of my friends and a lot of hard work, I was able to get back on my feet again.
 I’m so grateful to everyone who has supported me, both financially and emotionally.
 And I’m especially appreciative of those friends old and new who stood by me and were non-judgemental when times were tough and I wasn’t at my best.
 I honestly couldn’t have made it without you.

 [ all cancer-related posts can be found here ]